aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/avd_l3_dc.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 **Congratulations!**

-You successfully added the configurations required for a new border leaf pair to DC1, built and deployed them using makefiles, then verified the changes within Cloudvision
+You successfully added the configurations required for a new border leaf pair to DC1, built and deployed them using makefiles, then verified the changes within CloudVision